-Determinants of demand:
+Determinants of demand

-- 1. Price of the Product: The most obvious determinant of demand is the price of the product itself.
+1. Price of the Product: The most obvious determinant of demand is the price of the product itself.
 Usually, when the price of a product decreases, the quantity demanded increases, and vice versa.
-For example, if the price of smartphones goes down, more people might be interested in buying them. - 2.
-Income: The income of consumers plays a significant role in determining their purchasing power.
+For example, if the price of smartphones goes down, more people might be interested in buying them.

+- 2. Income: The income of consumers plays a significant role in determining their purchasing power.
 When people's income increases, they can afford to buy more goods and services, leading to an increase in demand.
 For instance, if people's salaries increase, they might be more willing to buy luxury items like expensive jewelry. - 3.
-Price of Related Goods: The prices of related goods, such as substitutes and complements, can affect the demand for a particular product.
-Substitutes are products that can be used in place of each other, like tea and coffee.
-When the price of one substitute increases, people may switch to the other, resulting in a change in demand.
+Price of Related Goods: The prices of related goods, such substitutes and complements, can affect the demand for a particular product.
+Substitutes products that can be used in place of each other, like tea and coffee.
+When the price of one substitute increases. people may switch to the other, resulting in a change in demand.
 Complementary goods are products that are used together, like smartphones and mobile data plans.
-If the price of smartphones decreases, the demand for mobile data plans may increase, as more people will buy smartphones and want to use them with data plans. - 4.
-Consumer Preferences and Tastes: Consumer preferences and tastes also influence demand.
-If a new fashion trend becomes popular, the demand for clothing items related to that trend will likely increase. - 5.
-Population: The size and demographics of the population can impact demand.
-An increase in population generally leads to an increase in demand for goods and services.
-For example, if a new housing complex is built, the demand for furniture, appliances, and other household items may rise.
+If the price smartphones decreases, the demand for mobile data plans may increase, as more people will buy smartphones and want to use them with data plans. - Consumer Preferences and Tastes: Consumer preferences and tastes also influence demand.
+If a new fashion trend becomes popular, the demand for clothing items related to that trend will likely increase.